s-ccs/Template_Thesis/README.md

 ```

-[^1]: Instead of having a separate *notebooks* folder, you can also delete it and integrate your notebooks in the scripts folder.
+*Instead of having a separate *notebooks* folder, you can also delete it and integrate your notebooks in the scripts folder.
 However, notebooks should always be marked by adding `nb_` in front of the file name.